vvksdatta/capabilityTool/README.md

 3. Redmine
    * [Install Redmine by setting up various components manually](https://www.redmine.org/projects/redmine/wiki/RedmineInstall) or alternately, if you choose to install Redmine stack with a all-in-one installer, you can use [BitNami's Redmine stack](https://bitnami.com/stack/redmine/installer).
 These [instructions](https://www.redmine.org/projects/redmine/wiki/How_to_install_Redmine_in_Linux_Windows_and_OS_X_using_BitNami_Redmine_Stack) with detailed screenshots could be helpful during the installation process.
 Currently, the developed Web applications works well with Redmine version 3.3.3.stable.
+   * The URL of Redmine server and API access-key of an administartor on Redmine will be used
    * After setting up Redmine,

 4. Maven